Skip to main content

 Should you require permission to exceed the daily email limit, you can either get in touch with your administrator or refer to the SMTP relay service error messages.

-Common Yahoo SMTP Error Codes
+What Are Common Yahoo SMTP Error Codes?

 Yahoo also returns emails with error codes so users can fix the problem and resend the email.
 Here are the common ones-